Notice: This page requires JavaScript to function properly.

 Understanding Stemming

-To be more precise, stemming involves removing suffixes from words to obtain their root form, known as the stem.
-For example, the stems of "running," "ran," and "runner" are all "run."
-As mentioned above, the purpose of stemming is to simplify the analysis by treating similar words as the same entity, ultimately enhancing the efficiency and effectiveness of various NLP tasks.
+To be more precise, stemming involves removing affixes (usually only suffixes) from words to obtain their root form, known as the stem.
+For example, the stems of "running", "runs", and "run" are all "run."

 Stemming with NLTK